 Sound engineer Greg P. Russell has racked up the most nods without a win, having received 16 nominations.
-But he’s not the only one in that department who’s had repeat disappointments: Sound engineers Rick Kline (11 nominations) and Anna Behlmer (10 nominations) have also never had their moment at the podium.
+But there are a few others in that department who have had repeat disappointments: Sound engineers Rick Kline (11 nominations) and Anna Behlmer (10 nominations) have also never had their moment at the podium.

 Tied for second place among the repeat losers are art director Roland Anderson and composer Alex North, both of whom received 15 nominations that never culminated in a competitive victory (though North did receive an Academy Honorary Award in 1986).

 North isn’t the only composer who’s had a difficult time sealing the deal with Oscar.
-Thomas Newman’s work has earned him 14 nominations but no golden accolade, Walter Scharf remained empty-handed after 10 nominations, and Diane Warren picked up her ninth nod this year but is still waiting for that final recognition.
-Legendary cinematographer Roger Deakins is also nominated again this year, for Blade Runner 2049; we’ll soon find out if the 14th time is the charm for him.
-Deakins’ latest nod puts him one past fellow DP George J. Folsey, whose 13 appearances on the short list never ended in Oscar glory.
+Thomas Newman’s work has earned him 14 nominations but no golden accolade, Walter Scharf remained empty-handed after 10 nominations, and Diane Warren picked up her 10th nod this year but is still waiting for that final recognition.
+Now that the 14th time was the charm for legendary cinematographer Roger Deakins, the record in his category belongs to fellow DP George J. Folsey, whose 13 appearances on the shortlist never ended in Oscar glory.

 Among actors, Peter O’Toole holds the record for the most nominations without a trophy, having made the list eight times.
 In 2002, however, the actor’s long career was recognized with an Academy Honorary Award.
 Following O’Toole is Richard Burton, whose seven nominations never resulted in any hardware, and Glenn Close, who lost for the seventh time (in a major upset) in 2019.
 Thelma Ritter and Deborah Kerr both have six nods to their names but no competitive wins (though Kerr too received an Academy Honorary Award in 1994), and Amy Adams caught up with them with her sixth loss in 2019.